Cordero080/nexus-geom-lab/docs/README.md

 - ✅ Custom cursor system with quantum particle effects
 - ✅ Responsive navigation with modal management
 - ✅ Per-animation gradient backgrounds and custom lighting
+- ✅ Noetech locking system: Only Icarus‑X is unlocked by default; save a scene to unlock more

 **Ready for Expansion:**